 Hispanic/Latino Diabetes Care Program

-Dr. Andrea Gerard-Gonzalez joined the faculty of the Barbara Davis Center in 2013 as the Director of the Hispanic/Latino Diabetes Care Program.
+Dr. Andrea Gerard-Gonzalez joined the faculty of the BDC in 2013 as the Director of the Hispanic/Latino Diabetes Care Program.
 Her current research focus is to develop successful and cost effective programs to improve the diabetes care delivery and outcomes of Latinos with type 1 diabetes.
-The Barbara Davis Center serves over 800 Latino/Hispanic pediatric patients diagnosed with T1D and their families.
+The BDC serves over 800 Latino/Hispanic pediatric patients diagnosed with T1D and their families.
 In the US, Hispanic children underutilize diabetes care technology and have higher HbA1c levels than non-Hispanic white children.
 This is likely related to language barriers, cultural barriers and the limited availability of Spanish-speaking staff and resources.
-Dr. Gerard-Gonzalez and the BDC team have launched a unique and innovative model of family style shared medical appointments.
+Dr. Gerard-Gonzalez and her team have launched a unique and innovative model of family style shared medical appointments.
 They are developing brand new educational materials in Spanish and are creating activities that are culturally sensitive and appropriate.
 The program is focused on reducing costs in high risk patients and building a strong sense of community within Colorado Latino patients with type 1 diabetes.